softlayer/githubio_source/content/reference/services/SoftLayer_Network_Subnet/getAddressSpace.md

 ---
 title: "getAddressSpace"
-description: "Retrieve identifier which distinguishes whether the subnet is public or private address space."
+description: "Retrieve identifier which distinguishes what classification of addresses the subnet represents."
 layout: "method"
 tags:
     - "method"